Scot Breithaupt: Pioneer and entrepreneur

-As an entrepreneur, Breithaupt ventured into many industries, creating over 25 entities.
+As an entrepreneur Breithaupt ventured into many industries, creating over 25 entities.
 Most were "sports related" and involved Breithaupt's passions.
-Besides being "The founding Father of BMX," he's considered a pioneer in promoting, marketing and televising extreme sports such as BMX, Skateboarding, Karting, Mixed Martial Arts, Snowboarding, Mountain Biking and Extreme Sports.
+Besides being "the founding father of BMX" he is considered a pioneer in promoting, marketing and televising extreme sports such as BMX, skateboarding, karting, mixed martial arts, snowboarding, mountain biking and extreme sports.

-Breithaupt's 400 + TV shows, commercials and videos include:
+Breithaupt's 400+ TV shows, commercials and videos included: